bufbuild-ru/docs/docs/bufstream/deployment/gcp/deploy-etcd/index.md

 # Deploy Bufstream to Google Cloud with etcd

 This page walks you through installing Bufstream into your Google Cloud Platform (GCP) deployment, using etcd for metadata storage.
-See [Tuning and performance](../../tuning-performance/) for defaults and recommendations about resources, replicas, storage, and scaling.

 Data from your Bufstream cluster never leaves your network or reports back to Buf.